narangmayank/nrf-dude/README.md

 $ cd script

 # Run the nrf cli script
-$ python nrf-cli.py COM_PORT BAUDRATE
+$ python nrf_cli.py COM_PORT BAUDRATE log_session=true
 ```

-Logging can be enabled by giving the extra argumnet log_Session.
-Automated CLI logs will be stored inside the nrf-cli-logs.txt file
+Logging can be enabled or disabled using the log_session boolean argument.
+Running CLI logs will be stored inside the nrf-cli-logs.txt file

 ## Available Commands